mikebstudy/PMC_01_ToDoList/ChatGPT.A/Prompts.md

 - Create a python program for a todo list.
 Save/Get list to/from a file.
 Edit todo list items.
 Do not use classes.
   - Produced a good program that has function calls to do the work seperated from the UI
 - Add these features - 1) ability to reorder the list, 2) ability to mark tasks with priority: high, medium, low and 3) ability to sort the list by priority
+  - Added the features.
+The reorder is not just up and down one, but specifies the location to move to
+- Split up the code into frontend and backend logic
+  - Code split as requested.
+Display function left in frontend.
+- Add a unit test